 — Intergovernmental Panel on Climate Change, 2023

 I started my Ph.D. at NYU in 2022, supported by a National Science Foundation Graduate Research Fellowship.
-I am a member of Dr. Jay Van Bavel's Social Identity and Morality Lab at NYU and Dr. Madalina Vlasceanu's Climate Cognition Lab at Stanford.
+I am a member of Dr. Jay Van Bavel's Center for Conflict and Cooperation at NYU and Dr. Madalina Vlasceanu's Climate Cognition Lab at Stanford.

 Learn more about my experience on my CV.